Rural Veterans Health Initiatives

 SC Rural Access to Veterans Health Resources (SC RAVHR) – Connecting Rural Primary Care Provider and Veteran Patients with Homebased Telemental Healthcare for Post-Traumatic Stress Disorder

 Veterans make up more than 10% of the adult population in South Carolina, and more than 10% of all private businesses in SC are Veteran-owned.
 More than one third of SC’s total Veteran population is rural.
 Rural Veterans are more likely to be sicker and die younger than their urban counterparts.
-The SC Rural Access to Veterans Health Resources (SC RAVHR), a program of the SC Office of Rural Health, prepares Rural Community Primary and Behavioral health care clinicians to be culturally competent in work with their Veteran and Service Member patients.
-Through SC RAVHR, Veteran patients across rural SC receive primary care based screening for PTSD and homebased telemental health referral and treatment.
+The SC Rural Access to Veterans Health Resources (SC RAVHR), led by grantee SC Office of Rural Health, partners with Rural Community Providers who care for Veteran patients to; 1) Develop and implement a plan for practice-wide Veteran patient identification, 2) Screen all Veteran patients annually for PTSD, 3) and Refer Veteran patients for Home-Based Telemental Health (HBTMH) assessment and treatment for PTSD through the Ralph H. Johnson VA Medical Center (RHJ VAMC) team in Charleston.

 Am I eligible to participate?